-5 COM(2010) 2020, 3.3.2010
+1 COM (2010) 2020, 3.3.2010.

-- (7) As part of comprehensive 'exit strategies' for the economic crisis, Member States should carry out ambitious reform programmes to ensure macroeconomic stability and the sustainability of public finance, improve competitiveness, and reduce macroeconomic imbalances and enhance labour market performance.
-Temporary measures introduced in response to the crisis should be withdrawn in a coordinated manner as appropriate when the recovery is secure.
-The withdrawal of the fiscal stimulus should be implemented and coordinated within the framework of the Stability and Growth Pact. - (8) Within the Europe 2020 strategy, Member States and the European Union should implement reforms aimed at 'smart growth', i.e. growth driven by knowledge and innovation.
-Reforms should aim at improving the quality of education, ensuring access for all, strengthening research and business performance, and further improving the regulatory framework in order to promote innovation and knowledge transfer throughout the EU.
+- (8) Within the Europe 2020 strategy, Member States and the Union should implement reforms aimed at 'smart growth', i.e. growth driven by knowledge and innovation.
+Reforms should aim at improving the quality of education, ensuring access for all, strengthening research and business performance, and further improving the regulatory framework in order to promote innovation and knowledge transfer throughout the Union.
 They should encourage entrepreneurship and help to turn creative ideas into innovative products, services and processes that can create growth, quality jobs, territorial, economic and social cohesion, and address more efficiently European and global societal challenges.
-Making the most of information and communication technologies is essential in this context. - (9) The policies of the European Union and of Member States, including through their reform programmes, should aim at 'sustainable growth'.
-Sustainable growth means decoupling economic growth from use of resources, building an energy and resource-efficient, sustainable and competitive economy, a fair distribution of the cost and benefits and exploiting Europe's leadership in the race to develop new processes and technologies, including green technologies.
-Member States and the European Union should implement the necessary reforms to reduce greenhouse gases emissions and use resources efficiently, which will also assist in preventing environmental degradation and biodiversity loss.
-They should also improve the business environment, stimulate creation of green jobs and help enterprises modernizing their industrial base.
+Making the most of information and communication technologies is essential in this context. - (9) The policies of the Union and of Member States, including through their reform programmes, should aim at 'sustainable growth'.
+Sustainable growth means decoupling economic growth from the use of resources, building an energy and resource-efficient, sustainable and competitive economy, a fair distribution of the cost and benefits and exploiting Europe's leadership in the race to develop new processes and technologies, including green technologies.
+Member States and the Union should implement the necessary reforms to reduce greenhouse gases emissions and use resources efficiently, which will also assist in preventing environmental degradation and biodiversity loss.
+They should also improve the business environment, stimulate creation of green jobs and help enterprises modernising their industrial base.

-(10) The policies of the European Union and Member States' reform programmes should finally also aim at 'inclusive growth'.
-Inclusive growth means building a cohesive society in which people are empowered to anticipate and manage change, thus to actively participate in society and economy.
-Member States' reforms should therefore ensure access and opportunities for all throughout the lifecycle, thus reducing poverty and social exclusion, through removing barriers to labour market participation especially for women, older workers, young people, disabled and legal migrants.
+(10) The policies of the Union, and Member States' reform programmes should finally also aim at 'inclusive growth'.
+Inclusive growth means building a cohesive society in which people are empowered to anticipate and manage change, thus to actively participate in society and the economy.
+Member States' reforms should therefore ensure access and opportunities for all throughout the lifecycle, thus reducing poverty and social exclusion, through removing barriers to labour market participation especially for women, older workers, young people, the disabled and legal migrants.